Markus2409/LB2_project_Group_3/README.md

 NEGATIVE SET: 21,605 PROTEINS
-This is the Query of Uniprot search of negative set:
+This is the Query of Uniprot search for negative set from graphical interface:
 (existence:1) AND (length:[40 TO *]) AND (reviewed:true) AND (taxonomy_id:2759) AND (fragment:false)  NOT (ft_signal:*) AND ((cc_scl_term:SL-0091) OR (cc_scl_term:SL-0191) OR (cc_scl_term:SL-0173) OR (cc_scl_term:SL-0209) OR (cc_scl_term:SL-0204) OR (cc_scl_term:SL-0039))

 API URL using the search endpoint for negative set